lnsayer/my-website/_posts/Graph Neural Network Project: Drug Discovery with the BACE dataset.md

 #### GraphConv

-- graph neural network operator from the [Weisfeiler and Leman Go Neural: Higher-order Graph Neural Networks](https://arxiv.org/abs/1810.02244) paper.
+- Graph neural network operator from the [Weisfeiler and Leman Go Neural: Higher-order Graph Neural Networks](https://arxiv.org/abs/1810.02244) paper.

+The GraphConv layer uses separate layer-specific weight matrices for the target node and source nodes.
+Similarly to the GIN layer this controls how much a node's own features will determine its updated features.
+The features from other nodes are not normalised either and makes the graph more injective.
+Edge weights can also be incorporated to weight the features from a source node, however used the default weight of 1 for every node in this project.

 ## Implementation/Methodology